signalfx/collectd-spark/README.md

 Optional configurations keys include:

+* EnhancedMetrics - Flag to specify whether to include additional metrics
+* IncludeMetrics - Metrics from enhanced metrics that can be included individually
+* ExcludeMetrics - Metrics from enhanced metrics that can be excluded individually
 * Dimensions - Add multiple global dimensions, formatted as "key1=value1,key2=value2,..."
 * Dimension - Add single global dimension to your metrics, formatted as "key=value"